dynamsoft-docs/barcode-reader-docs/programming/features/barcode-scan-region.md

 # Read a Specific Area/Region

 DBR will locate the code region and decode the entire image by default.
-However, if only specific regions are required when decoding the barcode, you can define a Region Of Interest (ROI) by the parameter `RegionDefinition`.
+However, if only a specific region of the image or video is required to locate the barcode, you can define a Region Of Interest (ROI) via the parameter `RegionDefinition`.
 After defining a specific region, DBR will only decode barcodes within that region.
 Of course, this is very conducive to increasing the speed.

 `RegionDefinition` is the struct that is designed to specify the ROI.

-- `regionTop`: The y coordinate of the Top border of the region.
+- `RegionTop`: The y coordinate of the Top border of the region.
-- `regionBottom`: The y coordinate of the Bottom border of the region.
+- `RegionBottom`: The y coordinate of the Bottom border of the region.
-- `regionLeft`: The x coordinate of the left border of the region.
+- `RegionLeft`: The x coordinate of the left border of the region.
-- `regionRight`: The x coordinate of the right border of the region.
+- `RegionRight`: The x coordinate of the right border of the region.
-- `MeasureByPercentage`: If measured by percentage, the above values will be recognized as percentages (1 to 100).
+- `RegionMeasuredByPercentage`: If measured by percentage, the above values will be recognized as percentages (1 to 100).
 Otherwise, the above values will be recognized as pixel length.

 > Notes:
 >